Evaluation Global Mean Time Series CMIP6

 Summary high

-Time series analysis of global mean total precipitation rate (1980–2014) comparing three high-resolution coupled models against the CMIP6 multi-model mean and ERA5 reanalysis.
+This time series compares the global mean total precipitation rate (1980–2014) of three high-resolution coupled models against ERA5 reanalysis and the CMIP6 multi-model mean.

 Key Findings

-• ICON-ESM-ER exhibits a distinct positive ('wet') bias, with a global mean rate (~3.7e-5 kg/m²/s) significantly higher than ERA5, the IFS models, and the CMIP6 ensemble.
+- ICON-ESM-ER exhibits a significant positive bias ('wet bias'), maintaining a global mean precipitation rate (~3.7e-5 kg/m²/s) roughly 9-10% higher than observations and other models.

 Spatial Patterns